vherolf/labelmaker/README.md

 Fourth step would be to produce QR and barcode to add in tapes and labels.

+Make the labels more fancy in style.

+pimp it with a style sheet

+Implement a printer detector and switcher to make it easier - maybe...

 ## Credits

-the idea to generate variable pdf and send it to the printer is from the perlmeister himself - Michael Schilli http://www.linux-magazin.de/ausgaben/2015/12/perl-snapshot/
+The idea to generate variable pdf and send it to the printer is from the perlmeister himself - Michael Schilli http://www.linux-magazin.de/ausgaben/2015/12/perl-snapshot/

-the flask stub code is from the great Miguel Grindberg (thanks alot, I love your tutorial - especially the videos) ( sorry the code will get better when I advance in your tutorial :)  ) https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world
+The flask stub code is from the great Miguel Grindberg (thanks alot, I love Your tutorial - especially the videos) ( sorry the code will get better when I advance in your tutorial :)  ) https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world